Is a Qualified Opportunity Zone the Right Opportunity for Me?

-Chloe Quigley, CEPA, Business Exit Planning Advisor
+Chloe Copple, CEPA, Business Exit Planning Advisor

 In 2017, the Tax Cuts and Jobs Act was signed into law, passing a new tax incentive called Qualified Opportunity Zones.
 This program certified distressed low-income communities throughout the United States to qualify for new federal tax incentives.
 These “zones” were chosen by governors who identified areas within their communities that met certain criteria.